drdholu/CCNA-notes/docs/notes/Application Layer.md

 	- Connection Oriented
 	- Reliable data transfer
 - Enhanced TCP with SSL
+	- end-to-end encryption
+	- enhancements are made in application layer
+	- ssl has its own socket API
 - UDP
 	- Connectionless oriented
 	- No congestion protocol